Blaundus/testbench-jumpstart/README.md

 This is the same app as you could find in the demo01 module.
 But here the structure is more like an industrial project.

+### modules - demos - demo03
+As before the app itself is the same, but now the code itself is optimized for industrial production like UI Testing.